 21st January 2019

-Back in July 2017 when I was 7, my Mum saw a post on Facebook shared by our local independent library (Peacehaven Little Library) advertising the Read For Good Big Holiday Read summer challenge.
+Back in July 2017 when I was 7, my Mum saw a post on Facebook shared by our local independent library (Peacehaven Little Library) advertising the Read For Good Big Holiday Read summer challenge with the chance to win a visit from Liz Pichon!

 My Mum knows I love reading so she told me about it and I decided to sign up.
 I wanted to read as many books as I could over the summer and I also thought it would be great to try and get sponsors to help raise money to buy books for children who were in hospital.